 Before Jesus came on the scene the only “morality” in the world came from what God laid down in the Torah.
 It was Jewish parents who fought against the immorality of the Roman rulers who surrounded them.
 They struggled to keep their children from worshipping the hundreds of idols Rome embraced.
 They struggled to keep their children from sexual immorality.
 In fact, many of the same issues during Jesus’ time are still going on today.

 Today we oppose abortion, and while pro-choice people say it is not murder, that’s exactly what it was during Jesus’ time - literally!
 Romans regularly practised infanticide (killing full-term babies after they are born).
 Some did it because they couldn’t afford to keep the child.
-Some did it because it was an inconvenience.
-Whatever the reasons an archaeological discovery in Ashkelon, Israel shows that “nearly 100 infants all died at about the same full-term age.
+Some did it to limit the size of their families and others because it was an inconvenience.
+Whatever the reasons, an archaeological discovery in Ashkelon, Israel shows that “nearly 100 infants all died at about the same full-term age.
 They were not buried, but instead were cast into a sewer that ran beneath a brothel.
 Researchers suspect that most such victims were suffocated to death.”
 These archaeological digs have uncovered the remains of full-term infants throughout what once was the Roman Empire.

 This is the world Jesus came into.
 He knew exactly what was going on.
 Knowing what was happening to Roman babies, makes Luke 18:15-17 all the more poignant.